Ocean Master: Publication history

 Ocean Master first appeared in Aquaman #29 (September 1966), created by Bob Haney and Nick Cardy during the Silver Age of Comics Books.
 A seemingly one-off story, the issue establishes the brotherly relationship between the characters.
 Originally in the story, the character was first established as a human pirate similar to Black Manta whose relation to Aquaman was shared.

 The character would later make a major reappearance in the second Aquaman series, written by Neil Ponzer in 1987, following the reboot of the DC Universe through Crisis on Infinite Earths.
 The new story changes the nature of the character's powers and ties them to a new history and world established by the previous Arion, Lord of Atlantis title.
 The limited series also established his original origin in line with the Silver Age's version as being the wayward and ignored son of Tom Curry and Mary O'Sullivan.

 Later in 1996, the character's background and origins were altered in Peter David's Aquaman: Time and Tide.
 This version depicts him as an indigenous Iñupiat man from Alaska who is Aquaman's half-brother through their shared father, Atlan.

 In 2011, DC Comics would relaunch all of its monthly titles and reboot the DC Universe continuity.
 Among the changes included Orm's new origin, cast as a full-blooded Atlantean, whose shared parentage with Aquaman is through Atlanna, and having similar physical powers to Aquaman and abilities derived from artifacts.
 The character's first major appearance after the reboot is in the Throne of Atlantis storyline, which depicted the beginning of the antagonistic relationship between Ocean Master and Aquaman.
 Later stories would define Ocean Master and Aquaman's heritage further: the 2013 Death of a King storyline indirectly establishes Atlan (previously the father of Ocean Master) as their ancestral relative, and the 2019 Drowned Earth storyline establishing Arion as their ancient ancestor.

 Fictional character biography

 Pre-Crisis

-Orm Curry was Aquaman's full-human half-brother, the son of Tom Curry (Aquaman's father) and a woman named Mary O'Sullivan.
+Orm Curry was Aquaman's full-human half-brother, the son of Thomas Curry (Aquaman's father) and a woman named Mary O'Sullivan.
 He grew up under the shadow of his heroic half-brother and resented the fact that he had none of Aquaman's powers.
 He was already a petty criminal when he was stricken with amnesia, forgot his former life, and disappearing.

 Several years later, the self-named Orm Marius reappeared as the Ocean Master, a high-tech pirate who initially attacked ships but quickly moved on to causing natural disasters to hold the world at ransom.
 Aquaman and Aqualad were captured by Ocean Master but managed to escape.
 Aquaman, having seen behind Ocean Master's mask and realizing that he was his half-brother Orm, was then unable to fight Ocean Master, although he did stop his plan.